adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 We'll make a custom gradient algorithm that uses all four kernels and returns the maximum gradient found.
 This helps account for edges along various angles, not just along the vertical and horizontal.

-This function returns the maximum absolute value of four numbers.
+This helper function returns the maximum absolute value of four numbers.

 ```cpp
 #include <cmath>